Tips and Suggestions

 The Three Golden Rules About Breastfeeding

-- Mothers are comfortable with breastfeeding
+- Parents become comfortable with breastfeeding

 Many insurance plans, including New Hampshire Medicaid, offer free breast pumps.
 Contact your insurance company or ask us for assistance.